nighthawkcoders/python-pages/_posts/2023-08-17-markdown-html_fragments.md

     ![csse]({{site.baseurl}}/images/ccr.png)
     ```
 - HTML conversion.
-The HTML conversion of the Markdown fragment produced by GitHub Pages using Jekyll.
+The HTML <mark>conversion of the Markdown fragment produced by GitHub Pages using Jekyll</mark>.
 This is programmatically converted from Markdown to HTML.

     ```html
     <div class="language-markdown highlighter-rouge"><div class="highlight"><pre class="highlight"><code>